marccher/sba-lite/README.md

 ```

 ### ℹ️ Configuration Notes
-* **`instances.toml`**: Run the command from the folder containing your configuration file. `$(pwd)` automatically resolves to your current working directory.
+* **`instances.toml`**: Run the container command from the exact folder where your configuration file is located. `$(pwd)` automatically resolves to your current working directory.
 * **Certificates**: Replace `/PATH/TO/YOUR/LOCAL/CERTIFICATES` with the absolute path to the directory on your host machine containing your custom CA certificates (e.g., `.pem` or `.crt` files).
-This allows the proxy to authenticate external HTTPS connections.
+This allows the proxy to securely authenticate external HTTPS connections.
-* **Subsequent Runs**: To stop the proxy, use `docker stop my-sbalite`.
-To start it again without re-creating the container, simply run `docker start my-sbalite`.
+* **Subsequent Runs**: To stop the server, use `docker stop my-sbalite`.
+To start it again without recreating the container, simply run `docker start my-sbalite`.

 ## License